Name: Mark Verber

 my feet got a workout.

-After a month of use, my feet aren't getting tired now for two reasons.
+The Flyroc took some getting used to.
+In the first month I found that my feet were more tired than normal.
+After a month of use, my feet were not tired.
+I believe there are three reasons why my experience changed.
 First, I believe my feet and leg muscles are getting stronger.
-Second, I stopped doing things which were not taxing when wearing more traditional shoes, but stressed my feet in the Inov-8 310s.
+Second, I found that I started to walk slightly differently.
+Rather can coming down hard on my heel and then rolling my foot forward I was starting to come down more evenly on my foot or even staying more on the balls of my feet which seems to produce less shock to the rest of the body.
+Third, I stopped doing things which were not taxing when wearing more traditional shoes, but stressed my feet in the Inov-8 310s.
 For example, I have a tendency to sit on my haunches in a crouching position, with my bum on the back of the shoes, heels off the ground.
 Why do I do this?
 I have no idea.
 With a stiff shoe I can stay in the position for an extended period of time without taxing my feet.
 In a shoe as flexible as the Flyroc I start to notice my feet are being stressed within a few minutes.

 The uppers are mostly mesh which ventilated well and dries reasonably quickly.
 For example, when I compare